IZ8MBW QSL

 Which sensors to use?

-The reason I chose the TMP275 and MAX31826 as temperature sensors and the Sensirion SHT71 as humidity sensor is due to them really high precision!
+In the old house I used TMP275 and MAX31826 as indoor temperature sensors and the Sensirion SHT71 temperature and humidity sensor as outdoor sensor.

 Database

-All the sensors values are stored into a database made with RRDtool (round-robin database tool), this database preserve the average data in three method:
+All the sensors values are stored into a database made with RRDtool (round-robin database tool), this database preserve the average data in this way:

 1. For 24 hours: data every 5 minutes